-ORIN has experienced great success with both biological and iron based dechlorination strategies used in tandem.
-ORIN utilizes a proprietary blend of water-soluble carbon and suspended zero valent iron.
-This provides the benefit of immediate reductive conditions to facilitate electron transfer coupled with long-term anaerobic activity provided by the additional carbon food source.
+ORIN has experienced great success by combining biological and zero valent iron based dechlorination strategies.
+By utilizing a proprietary blend of water-soluble nutrients and suspended zero valent iron, ORIN provides the benefit of immediate anaerobic and reductive conditions to facilitate electron transfer coupled with long-term anaerobic biological activity facilitated by our special blend of nutrients.

 - Chlorinated solvents